TanvirOnGH/nixos-config/readme.md

 > [!IMPORTANT]
 > I'll eventually switch to [flakes](https://wiki.nixos.org/wiki/Flakes) configuration.

-> [!WARNING]
+> [!CAUTION]
 > ~~Although [nixos.wiki](https://nixos.wiki) has been mentioned and referenced in many places in this repository, it is not an official documentation, it's user maintained.
 It's *not recommended* to use the unofficial wiki, instead use the official wiki.
 The unofficial wiki is not up-to-date, poorly maintained and may contain incorrect information.~~ Replaced all references to the unofficial wiki with the official wiki.
+However, some references might be dead, so you may still need to visit the unofficial wiki or other.
 >
 > The **official** documentation is available at [wiki.nixos.org](https://wiki.nixos.org).